 Many Christian apologists have failed to regard this passage in their apologetic method and consequently, they have become like the fool.
 Instead of accepting the folly of the fool as our own we should accept it only for the sake of argument.
 For example, we can make an argument “toward the man” (the empiricist) and accept his false assumption of empiricism as true for the sake of argument.
 That is you answer him according to his folly of empiricism, so that you may reduce it to absurdity.

-While working at the largest firehouse in the city of El Paso a number of years ago, I found myself engaging fellow firefighters about my faith.
-To my surprise, most of the firefighters were very open about discussing what they believed.
-At times I found an ally or two but most of the time I found myself under a barrage of ridicule from a handful of outspoken atheists.
-It was a great experience, however, because God granted me favor with these individuals and I had the opportunity to share the gospel with them.
-I came to appreciate these late night firehouse chats.
-At the time there was one particular officer who was the most vocal and vulgar in his disagreement with Christianity.
-As soon as he got on his soapbox there was a loud barrage of shouting, cursing, and ranting.
-Usually, this was in the company of other spectators (fellow firefighters) but when others weren’t around it was much easier to engage him in some productive discussion.
+While working at the firehouse a number of years ago, I found myself engaging fellow firefighters about my faith.
+To my surprise, most of the firefighters were very open about discussing what they believed, and at times I found an ally or two.
+Still, there were a handful of outspoken atheists, but it was a great experience, however, because God granted me favor with these individuals and I had the opportunity to share the gospel with them.
+I came to appreciate these late night firehouse chats as we engaged in some productive discussion.